Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • Playlist routing: pick any watched playlist or existing .m3u file from the selector below the search bar; downloads land there instead of Singles

-• Bulk import: paste or upload a text file of "Artist - Title" lines; searches all sources in parallel and grabs the best result for each
+• Bulk import: paste or upload a text file of "Artist - Title" lines; searches enabled sources in parallel and grabs the best result for each.
+It can also create a playlist and route files into the Playlists directory or a custom watched-playlist folder

 • Similar artist discovery: hover any result and click Similar to explore related artists via MusicBrainz and ListenBrainz Labs.
 Download the lot in one go with "Download All", optionally saved as a playlist